NkoneA/JavaScript_programs/Readme.md

-# Project Name: Random horoscope generator
+# Project Name: Random message generator

 ## Description

-* This program was build for entertainment and fun.Some individuals believe that horoscopes provide insights into their personality traits, strengths, and challenges.
+* This program was build for entertainment and fun.Some individuals believe that random messages provide insights into their personality traits, strengths, and challenges.

 * I'm open for suggestions and modifications.